powerc9000/head-on.js/Readme.md

 Collision Detection
 -------------------

-Head-on uses SAT collision detection but it assumes rectangles.
+Head-on uses SAT collision detection can do circle circle collision, rectangle rectangle collision and circle rectangle collision.

 `headOn.collides(object1,object2)`

-`object1` and `object2` must have an angle and position property set.
-Angle must be the rotation of the object in radians and position must be a `headOn.Vector`
+Rectangles must have an angle and position property set.

+Circles must have a radius, position and type property set.
+The type property must be set to the string `"circle"`

+The position property must be an instance of `headOn.Vector`

 Looping
 -----------------------